How to Create Marketing Videos That Connect with Your Audience

 - Ask for audience feedback directly through surveys and interviews

-- Refine based on insights into highest-performing formats, messaging, calls-to-action, etc.
+- Refine based on insights into the highest-performing formats, messaging, calls-to-action, and other key elements.

 Repurpose creatively